-Chapter 7 describes how the computer can interface to variometers and other air data sensors, and how it uses these measurements to provide various models of the atmosphere, in particular on winds and thermal convection.
-Chapter 8 describes how XC-Soar can assist in managing flight in special use airspace and the FLARM collision awareness system.
-Chapter 10 deals with systems integration and systems diagnostics, the integration of XCSoar with communications devices and with airframe switches.

-The remainder of the manual contains mainly reference material.
-Chapter 12 lists the types of information that can be displayed in the grid of InfoBoxes next to the map display.
-The configuration of the software is described in detail in Chapter 13.
-The formats of the various data files that program uses, as well as where to obtain them from and how to edit them, is described in Chapter 14.

-Finally, a short history and discussion of XCSoar's development process is presented in Chapter 15.
+Chapter 7 describes how the computer can interface to variometers and other air data sensors, and how it uses these measurements to and sist coll grat vide various models of the atmosphere, in particular on winds thermal convection.
+Chapter 8 describes how XCSoar can as- in managing flight in special use airspace and the FLARM ision awareness system.
+Chapter 10 deals with systems inte- cion and systems diagnostics, the integration of XCSoar with munications devices and with airframe switches.
+Cha the of t the e remainder of the manual contains mainly reference material. apter 12 lists the types of information that can be displayed in grid of InfoBoxes next to the map display.
+The configuration he software is described in detail in Chapter 13.
+The formats of various data files that program uses, as well as where to obtain in from and how to edit them, is described in Chapter 14. ally, a short history and discussion of XCSoar's development cess is presented in Chapter 15.
+1.2 Notes Terminology the sists is a whi seve are ariety of terms may be used to describe embedded devices like Pocket PC platform, including 'organiser', Portable Digital As- ant (PDA) and Personal Navigation Assistant (PNA).
+XCSoar lso available on Triadis Engineering's Altair glide computer, ch is formally an Electronic Flight Instrumentation System, and eral other platforms.
+Throughout this document, these terms used interchangeably to refer to whatever hardware XCSoar is ning on.
+Screenshots are form sion so t play oughout this manual are several screenshots of XCSoar.
+These taken from the program running on a variety of hardware plat- ns and possibly even different versions.
+Each platform and ver- a may have different screen resolutions, layouts and fonts, and there may be slight differences in the appearance of the dis- v.
+Most of the screenshots in this manual are taken of XCSoar ning in landscape orientation.
+1.3 Platforms Windows Mobile PDA/PNA : Devices powered by Microsoft Pocket PC 2003 up to Win- dows Mobile 6 are supported by XCSoar.

-1.2 Notes

-Terminology

-A variety of terms may be used to describe embedded devices like the Pocket PC platform, including 'organiser', Portable Digital Assistant (PDA) and Personal Navigation Assistant (PNA).
-XCSoar is also available on Triadis Engineering's Altair glide computer, which is formally an Electronic Flight Instrumentation System, and several other platforms.
-Throughout this document, these terms are used interchangeably to refer to whatever hardware XCSoar is running on.

-Screenshots

-Throughout this manual are several screenshots of XCSoar.
-These are taken from the program running on a variety of hardware platforms and possibly even different versions.
-Each platform and version may have different screen resolutions, layouts and fonts, and so there may be slight differences in the appearance of the display.
-Most of the screenshots in this manual are taken of XCSoar running in landscape orientation.

-1.3 Platforms

-Windows Mobile PDA/PNA: Devices powered by Microsoft Pocket PC 2003 up to Windows Mobile 6 are supported by XCSoar.
 Windows Mobile 7 will not be supported as Microsoft decided to skip support for native applications from this version on.

-Android Devices: XCSoar runs on Android 1.6 or newer.

-eBookreader: XCSoar runs on some Kobo eReader devices.
+Android Devices : XCSoar runs on Android 1.6 or newer. eBookreader : XCSoar runs on some Kobo eReader devices.
 A native port has been released with version 6.7.1, but is still considered experimental (Nov.
 2013).

-Altair: The Altair glide computer by Triadis Engineering is a glide computer factory installed with XCSoar.
-The Altair PRO version also contains an internal GPS.

-Windows PC: It is possible to run XCSoar on an ordinary computer with the Windows operating system.
+- Altair : The Altair glide computer by Triadis Engineering is a glide computer factory installed with XCSoar.
+The Altair PRO version also contains an internal GPS. - Windows PC : It is possible to run XCSoar on an ordinary computer with the Windows operating system.
 This setup can be used for training yourself in using XCSoar.
-A simulation mode is included in XCSoar as well as a IGC replay function, that can be used when not connected to a valid GPS source.

-Unix/Linux PC: XCSoar can be run on Unix using the Wine emulator.
-A native Unix port has been released with the 6.0 version of

-XCSoar, but is still considered experimental.
+A simulation mode is included in XCSoar as well as a IGC replay function, that can be used when not connected to a valid GPS source. - Unix/Linux PC: XCSoar can be run on Unix using the Wine emulator.
+A native Unix port has been released with the 6.0 version of XCSoar, but is still considered experimental.